csoltenborn/GoogleTestAdapter/README.md

 Google Test Adapter can be installed in two ways:

-* Install through the Visual Studio Gallery - search for *Google Test Adapter*.
+* Install through the Visual Studio Gallery at *Tools/Extensions and Updates* - search for *Google Test Adapter*.
 This will make sure that the extension is updated automatically
 * Download and launch the [VSIX installer](https://ci.appveyor.com/api/buildjobs/nqkie3qal53y9mhq/artifacts/GoogleTestExtension/GoogleTestAdapterVSIX/bin/Release/GoogleTestAdapterVSIX.vsix)

 After restarting VS, your tests will be displayed in the test explorer at build completion time.
 If no or not all tests show up, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
 If they are not, configure a *Test discovery regex* at the same place.

 #### Configuration

-GTA is configured through Visual Studio's standard options (Tools/Options/Google Test Adapter).
+GTA is configured through Visual Studio's standard options at *Tools/Options/Google Test Adapter*.

 #### Assigning traits to tests